A brief guide to selling a house

 Get your home ready to move into

 With money as tight as it is these days, first-time buyers often don’t have extra cash to spend improving their new home.
 If your home is ready to move into without the need for significant repairs or renovations, it is likely to appeal to cash-strapped buyers who want to get the keys and settle straight in.
 You can achieve this by attending to all those niggling repairs you have been putting off.
 As well as a fresh coat of paint, the addition of some new carpets could give your home the edge over others in the area.

 Stage your home

-There are a number of professional staging companies that specialise in making a home appeal to particular demographic groups of buyers.
-While these services often draw on tried and tested staging methods, there is nothing stopping you going it alone and staging your own property.
+Several professional staging companies specialise in making a home appeal to particular demographic groups of buyers.
+While these services often draw on tried and tested staging methods, nothing stops you from going it alone and staging your property.
 The careful placement of furniture can create the illusion of extra space, and sensible use of artificial lighting can breathe new life into the main rooms of your home.
 You may also want to consider removing blinds and large, bulky curtains and drapes to allow natural light in.

-Whether you are holding an open house event or hosting a series of individual viewings, you should remember that most buyers rely on their emotional response to a house in order to make a buying decision.
-While it is important to ‘de-clutter’ and neutralise your property, you should take care not to remove its identity completely.
-If it’s a family home, there is nothing wrong with allowing it to live and breathe; in fact, seeing the home being lived in is often a reassuring sign for buyers.
+Whether you are holding an open house event or hosting a series of individual viewings, you should remember that most buyers rely on their emotional response to a house to make a buying decision.
+So while it is essential to ‘de-clutter and neutralise your property, you should take care not to remove its identity altogether.
+If it’s a family home, there is nothing wrong with allowing it to live and breathe; in fact, seeing the house being lived in is often a reassuring sign for buyers.
 Put yourself in the shoes of potential buyers, imagine what they will be looking for and stage your home accordingly.

-The property market is slowly recovering after a turbulent few years; however, with some careful preparation and a little tender, loving care, you can greatly increase your chances of selling a house; securing a speedy sale at a satisfactory price.
+The property market is slowly recovering after a turbulent few years; however, with some careful preparation and a little tender, loving care, you can significantly increase your chances of selling a house, securing a speedy sale at a reasonable price.